bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_3.md

 > Will questions using the simplex method always be over when all free variables
 > are negative?

-Yes, the simplex method is finished when all coefficients of free variables in the objective function are negative.
-At that point it is not possible to change the values of free variables anymore to increse the objective function, which means that we reached the maximum.
+Yes, as long as the linear program has a maximum (i.e. is bounded), the simplex method is finished when all coefficients of free variables in the objective function are negative.
+At that point it is not possible to change the values of free variables anymore to increase the objective function, which means that we reached the maximum.

 #### Zoe asks: